-University Conduct Body
+University Conduct Board

-The Boise State University Conduct Body is comprised of students, faculty, and staff members at Boise State University.
+The Boise State University Conduct Board is comprised of students, faculty, and staff members at Boise State University.
 The Conduct Body serve on both the University Conduct Hearing Board and the University Appellate Board.

 The university delegates to the Conduct Hearing Board the authority and responsibility for conducting hearings for students accused of violations of the Student Code of Conduct.
 While some of the cases brought to it are minor, the Board is most often called on to resolve the more serious complaints of misconduct, both on- and off-campus, especially those that might jeopardize the student’s enrollment including multiple violations of academic misconduct.
 The Appellate Board is responsible for reviewing all conduct appeals submitted to the Office of the Dean of Students.